wyeworks/blog/source/_posts/2015-11-16-immutable-strings-in-ruby-2-dot-3.markdown

 Quoting [wikipedia][3]:

-> An immutable object is an object whose state cannot be modified after it is created.
+> An immutable object is an object whose state cannot be modified after it is
+> created.

 As immutable objects state cannot be changed it doesn't make sense to copy the same object over and over.
-Following that approach it will have three major
-consequences:

-* Data duplication
-* Unnecessary object allocation
-* Thread unsafe

-All of this can be mitigated using references to objects.
-Allowing the interpreter to copy a reference to an object instead copying the object itself.
-This can have certain impact on performance when working with a large codebase.
+In fact, Ruby 2.3 will hold a unique instance for each string literal value used in the program.
+This means that 'a' and 'a' references the same object.

+This approach will help to avoid unnecessary data duplication, therefore unnecessary object allocation is prevented and it will imply that the program runs faster because it will spend less time in the Garbage Collector.

+Furthermore, when we're concurrently accessing a shared literal across several threads, there is no need to synchronize it access.
+This could lead to simpler multi-threaded programs.

 # Moving towards immutability